k4iru/discussion/README.md

 - [X] Admins can edit and delete any custom list

 #### To Add
-- [ ] Delete Movies on a custom list

 ### In-Progress Status:
 - [X] User can see the progress of movies